sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - $$payload-extension: This CDDL socket can be used to extend the payload-entry group model.
 See {{model-extension}}.

 {: #model-evidence}
-### The evidence-entry Group
+### The evidence-entry Map

-The CDDL for the evidence-entry group follows:
+The CDDL for the evidence-entry map follows:

 ~~~ CDDL
 evidence-entry = {